Well, after months of waiting and speculation, the new DC universe has arrived with Justice League #1.

 While Brubaker leads the reader in a roundabout way, it’s Phillips that grounds the story in the genre.
 Even the white-picket-fenced hometown of our focus character, Riley, is rendered suspiciously dark.
 The characters look heavy: Riley’s clearly got a secret; his wife Felix doesn’t give a damn; and the innocent hometown girl Lizzie is likely going to be a source of trouble.
 In the flashback scenes, Phillips departs from his usual Criminal style, using clean lines reminiscent of an Archie comic to portray Riley’s (still seedy) childhood.
 This technique conveys just how far down hill all these characters have fallen.

 Four volumes later, Criminal hasn’t slowed down or lightened up a bit.
 This is a perfect jumping on point for new readers, and for those that have been here since the start, this is another new twist on the familiar genre.
 Pick it up, indulge yourself, and watch some terrible things happen to some equally terrible people.

-dopey-glasgow asked: What do you think of marvels ultimate universe? and could you review the event death of spiderman?
+dopey-glasgow said: What do you think of marvels ultimate universe? and could you review the event death of spiderman?